-Project outlineThe project concept is to create within the ‘space-specific’, a platform of playgrounds installation with dance as the participating motifs...
+Project outlineThe project concept is to create within the 'space-specific', a platform of playgrounds installation with dance as the participating...
 Read More

 The project concept is to create within the 'space-specific', a platform of playgrounds installation with dance as the participating motifs by making use of the pavement or specific space and location.
 This will visually engage the passer-by and physically encourages, and allows participation.
 The idea is to create a playful link to the spirit of playing and dance.

-The nature of my work is dance movement and the moving image.
-It correlates to the space and presentation, defining the spatial boundaries, which would relate well to the act of participating in urban street games.
-The images mounted on the pavement/street will motivate the players, participants, to take the game further by imitating the dance movements, which add another layer to the game.
+The nature of my work is movement and dance with moving image.
+It correlates to space and presentation, defining the spatial boundaries with the fugitive body in a gesture which would relate well to the act of participating in urban city games.
+The images mounted on the pavement/floor will motivate the players, participants, to take the game further by imitating the dance movements, which add another layer to the game playing.
 Not only are the players to make the jump but can choose to execute the dance pose of the photographs, if not you lose a turn.

-The game boards are made of self-adhesive films used in retail and the supermarkets for promos.
+The game boards are made of self-adhesive film used in retail and the supermarkets for promos.
 The installation brings the playground element away from the usual settings, settings I feel is created specifically for children but more into an open generic arena and public.
 The nature of the media would make the prints ephemeral, allowing them to be replaced within intervals.
-This way the exhibits would always be, in the moment, inspiring and forward-looking.
+This way, the exhibits would always be, have the moment, inspiring and forward-looking.

 Hopscotch – StepOn utilizes the popularity and the universality of dance, as a unique entry point of engagement.
 The installation promotes interactive movement and attention.
 Set in this backdrop, a discourse in Galleria environment and how we interact, highlighting and deepening the identity to space.